The Troll's Daughter: Textual notes

 The Danish original "Troldens datter" is included in Svend Grundtvig's Danske folkeæventyr (1876).
 Evald Tang Kristensen also published a version in 1884, noting that his transcribed text was collected before Gruntvig's publication.

-Andrew Lang's translation "The Troll's Daughter" occurs in fairy tale anthology The Pink Fairy Book, though he does not elaborate on his source beyond that it was "from the Danish".
-Ruth Manning-Sanders included it, as "The Troll's Little Daughter", in A Book of Ogres and Trolls.
+Andrew Lang's translation "The Troll's Daughter" occurs in fairy tale anthology The Pink Fairy Book (1897), though he does not elaborate on his source beyond that it was "from the Danish".
+J. Grant Cramer translated it as "The Wizard's Daughter" in Danish Fairy Tales (1919).
+Ruth Manning-Sanders included it, as "The Troll's Little Daughter", in A Book of Ogres and Trolls (1972).

 Synopsis

-A boy takes up employment with a stranger who offered him bushels (skjæppe) of money at the end of each year for three years, provided he obeyed instructions absolutely.
+A stranger gives an employment to a boy offering him bushels (skjæppe) of money at the end of each year for three years, provided he obeyed instructions absolutely.
+And the boy agrees.

 The youth's employer turned out to be a troll who had dominion over the creatures of the great forest (and even kings of men, as it later turns out).
 The first day, the youth's assignment was to feed the wild animals in the forest, the wolves, bears, deer, and hare, which the troll had tied up.
 The following day, the troll transformed him into a hare and set him wild to run the year long.
 Every hunter tried to get him, as the only animal in the forest, but no dog could catch him and no gun shoot him.
 At the end of the year, the youth returned and earned 1 bushel (skjæppe).

 The youth's assignment was similar the second year.
 He fed the animals, was transformed into a raven, evaded hunters for a year, earning 2 bushels as promised.
 The final year, he was transformed into a fish.
 Deep in the sea, he found a glass castle (glasslot) inhabited by a lonely, beautiful maiden.
 By remembering the incantation the troll had used, he turned back into human form and befriended her, and during the time spent together he grew into a man who was no longer a lad (karl og ikke dreng).

 As time drew near for the troll to come collect him, the maiden warned that he would have to revert to fish-form to survive the journey through sea.
 She revealed herself to be the imprisoned daughter of the troll, and proceeded to describe a detailed plan which the youth must follow in order for them to be reunited as couple: